nanodeliverylab/nanodeliverylab.github.io/_collaborations/02_Amici.md

   teaser: person.png
 date-start: 2000-01-01
 tagline: "School of Biosciences and Veterinary Medicine, University of Camerino"
-subject: "School of Biosciences and Veterinary Medicine,University of Camerino.
+subject: "School of Biosciences and Veterinary Medicine, University of Camerino.
 Camerino (MC), Italy"
 email: ''
 ---